✅ [UK] Signup+ integration checklist

 Every step you need to take to receive an age-verified payment, retrieve user details from it, and optimise your signup flow.

 Signup+ enables you to authenticate a user by having them make a nominal payment or first deposit.
 Their bank account information is used to fetch other details such as date of birth and address, which greatly simplifies the KYC process.
-We very strongly recommend implementing [pre-settlement verification] alongside Signup+.
+You must also implement [pre-settlement verification] alongside Signup+.

 This is an overview of the steps required to integrate payments with age verification and Signup+ in the UK, followed by signup flow guidance.
 Each step also contains links to more detailed documentation.
 Use this page to check that you’ve achieved everything needed for your integration.